fmrtl73/pxdocs/content/key-management/vault/_index.md

     restarted, or stopped, you must supply at least 3 of these keys to unseal it before it can start servicing requests.

-    Vault does not store the generated master key.
-Without at least 3 key to reconstruct the master key, Vault will remain permanently sealed!
+    Vault does not store the generated main key.
+Without at least 3 key to reconstruct the main key, Vault will remain permanently sealed!

     It is possible to generate new unseal keys, provided you have a quorum of existing unseal keys shares.
 See "vault operator rekey" for more information.